 Flooding For Sale

 Sigh again….
-David & I decide to put Flood Event Model into storage.
+David & I decided to put Flood Event Model into storage.
 We can be agile.
 If it is not working, stop and move on.
 Flooding is not going anywhere soon.
 It is a proven idea..so it is also for sale if anyone can exploit the IP.

-Our experience demonstrates how critical it is with big data projects to be able to take advantage of the new insight or outcome opportunity that processed data offers.
-No action resulting from the new information equals no business case to create the new information in the first place.
+Our experience demonstrates how critical it is for big data projects to be able to take advantage of the new insight or outcome opportunity that processed data offers.
+No action resulting from the new information equals no business case to create new information in the first place.
 We simply could not find someone who could take advantage of a prediction.
 That was way too ‘Minority Report’ for the local authorities.
 We will see what happens from 2020…

 The summer was not all bad news as we did have some fun working with what would be a future customer in Compare the Cloud and supporting our friends at IBM when we demonstrated our Disco Dollhouse IoT Concept at the Silicon Roundabout Bluemix PopUp.
 A week of showcasing KnowNow in Shoreditch.